tyoshino/streams_integration/ByteSource.md

   //   - "cancelled"
   //   - "errored"
   get state()
-  // Returns a promise which gets fulfilled when this instance enters non "locked" state. get released()
+  // Returns a promise which gets fulfilled when this instance enters any of states in the available group. get released()
   // Returns a promise which gets fulfilled when this instance enters "writable" state. get writable()